-- A focus on activism that resulted from socio-political movements in the 2010s-2020, such as BLM, #MeToo Movement;
+- A focus on activism that resulted from socio-political movements in the 2010s–2020, such as #BlackLivesMatter (BLM) and the #MeToo Movement;

 - An examination of the impact of COVID-19 on the academic and socio-cultural environment and career opportunities for graduates;

-- Exploring increased acceptance of social justice and feminist perspectives;
+- An exploration of increased acceptance of social justice and feminist perspectives;

-- Highlighting of intersectional and multi-identities of WGST students and faculty.
+- Highlighting of intersectional identities of WGST students and faculty.

 Transforming Scholarship is an ideal counterpart and companion for capstone courses in women’s and gender studies, and for those who have finished their degree and are looking for invaluable advice while pondering, "What’s next?"

 Table of Contents

 Detailed Table of Contents Series Foreword Preface Introduction 1.
 Claiming an Education: Your Inheritance as A Student of Women’s and Gender Studies 2.
 Developing the Core of Your Academic Career: Coursework, Internships, Study Abroad, And More 3.
 How You Can Talk About Women’s and Gender Studies Anytime, Anywhere, and to Anyone 4.
 Discovering and Claiming Your Internal Strengths and External Skills 5.
 So, What Can You Do with Your Degree?
 Exploring Various Employment and Career Pathways 6.
 Women’s and Gender Studies Graduates as Change Agents Seven Profiles 7.
 Transform Your World Preparing to Graduate and Living Your Feminist Life Appendix: A Research Note References Index